 This way, AIaaS would be focused on solving complex problems through simulation of human behavior, one of the main priorities being the maximization of chances of success.
 However, MLaaS would operate through using data to train the program in question to recognize certain patterns and, through these learnings, perform particular tasks with maximized accuracy.

-Machine Learning has grown to be way more than just a subset of AI, with its endless possibilities it has become the latest cutting-edge technology.
+Machine Learning has endless possibilities: it has become the latest cutting-edge technology.
 Think of it as the technical equivalent of sparkling wine - it can only be called Champagne once it meets a certain criteria.

 What are the benefits of MLaaS for SMEs?